 Your story matters.

-Labor is the heartbeat of Southern history.
+Labor is the heartbeat of our Southern history.
 Sharing your story helps bring that history to life.

-Hi.
-My name is Hailey Allen.
-I’m a PhD candidate at the University of North Carolina at Chapel Hill.
-I’m collecting oral histories with people who have worked at Waffle House as part of my dissertation about labor, hospitality, and Southern life.
+Hi, My name is Hailey Allen.
+I’m a PhD student at the University of North Carolina at Chapel Hill.
+I’m collecting oral histories with people who have worked at Waffle House as part of my dissertation about labor, hospitality, and everyday life in the South today.

 What’s this project about?

-I believe the stories of workers at Waffle House are a vital part of American history.
-This project will record and preserve those experiences so they can be recognized, valued, and remembered.
+I believe the lives and stories of people who work at Waffle House are a vital part of American history.
+This project is intended to record and preserve those stories so they can be recognized, valued, and remembered by others.

 How does it work?